 This two-year course teaches computer repair and basic networking fundamentals.
-During the first year, students will learn hardware and software installation, end user support, trouble shooting, telecommunications protocols and network support.
+During the first year, students will learn hardware and software installation, end-user support, trouble shooting, telecommunications protocols and network support.
 Second-year students will learn advanced networking technologies and gain exposure to the field of information system security including issues faced by homes and businesses, the types of damage they may cause and prudent security measures to counteract them.
 Second-year students work with materials developed in conjunction with Utica College's Cyber Security program.
 Students will learn basic terminology involved in cyber security, describe various threats and identify potential technologies to combat these threats.
 With further training and experience, students completing this program have the opportunity to take certification exams in A+, N+ and Security+.
-Eligible graduates of the program may secure up to nine college credits from USC The Business College through articulation agreements.